corcorana/restingIAF/iaf_manu.md

 The number of channels in which a viable alpha peak was detected also demonstrated greater variability as function of both alpha distribution and SNR, with broader component structures and low SNR both associated with increased volatility of channel selection.
 Together with the consistent trends towards increased estimation error described above, these observations support the notion that broader, flatter alpha peaks pose a greater challenge to automated PAF detection (even under moderate levels of SNR).
 By contrast, the SGF routine was able to extract CoG estimates for all  simulated datasets, and derived alpha window estimates from a higher proportion of channel data across all conditions.
-Indeed, channel inclusion was close to ceiling for the moderate SNR conditions, and remained high despite increasing variability as a funtion of broader alpha component dispersal in the low SNR conditions.
+Indeed, channel inclusion was close to ceiling for the moderate SNR conditions, and remained high despite increasing variability as a function of broader alpha component dispersal in the low SNR conditions.

 Amongst the two methods for estimating PAF, the Savitzky-Golay smoothed, Q-weighted average estimates were consistently less error-prone (i.e. registered lower RMSEs across conditions) than those derived by averaging across the 'raw' (i.e. unsmoothed) channel-wise PSDs generated by `pwelch`.
 The latter approach also produced more extreme deviations from the target PAF in all but the least favourable simulation condition (i.e. SNR = 0.15, $\alpha$ = 1.0), in which the maximum error magnitude was roughly equal to that of the SGF technique.